dmm1/Ecosphere/README.md

 - Review technology stack and make changes if needed.
 - Review the database structure and make changes if needed.
 - Review the code and make changes if needed.

+## Installation, Tipps and Tricks
+- **Installation**: Please see the /docs for installation instructions.
+- **Tipps and Tricks**: Please see the /docs for tipps and tricks.